VRCFury/VRCFury/README.md

 This feature sets up gestures the way that Senky likes them!
 Probably not super useful for you, unless you want this very specific gesture hand layout.

+### Slot 4 Fix

+Allows you to animate materials in slot 4 on meshes within your avatar.
+Typically, attempting to do this results in corruption of the material in slot 2 due to a unity bug.
+This feature resolves the issue by moving all slot 4 references to a new slot at the end of the list.

 ### Toes Puppet

 Given an animation for up, down, and out, this creates a puppet for toe control in your menu.